Code-Institute-Submissions/weather-app/README.md

 #### Home page:

-I tested if all navigation bar links work and send user to a correct section of page.

-I added JavaScript (Provided by my mentor Simen Daehlin) code to make expanded navigation bar slide up then one of menu items is picked then user is using tablet or mobile device.

-1. Click navigation bar links.
-Do they take you to the correct section of the page?
-2. Click on a logo image.
-Does it take you to home page?
+Main testing of this app was to make sure that I am getting correct data by my choisen city form a search box and API responds to request by providing correct data on a screen for end user.

+I added weather icons under weather description too, to make app more live and not too boring.

+1. Click in search box.
+Does this field let you to type city name in?
+2. Click enter after you have typed city name in a search box.
+   Do you see correct city name on a screen with all information?
 3. Resize the window.
-Does toggle icon appear and your menu works then it is clicked?
-4. Click 'Read more' button.
-Does it take you to page section 'About us'?
+Does all content fit on a screen and not disappear?
+4. Weather icon under weather description.
+Does weather icon shadow weather description?

 # Deployment: